Wildsong/ol-react/README.md

 When I do significant changes I bump the patch version number or possibly the minor version

+The "npm version" command fails if changes are left uncommitted, so 'git commit' first.

 If the current version in package.json is 0.1.9 then
 ````npm version patch```` would bump the third digit (eg 0.1.10)
 and
 ````npm version minor```` would bump the second digit (eg 0.2.0)
 and in either case, it's all pushed up to github.

-The command fails if changes are left uncommitted, so 'git commit' first.

 ### Deploy